brakid/Telegrambot/README.md

 The address the semantic similarity between words, in version 2, we have switched to use a [BERT Transformer](https://arxiv.org/abs/1810.04805) to embed sentences into a single vector.
 BERT is a large-scale language model, that has been trained to capture semantic similarities (e.g via a [masked language model task](https://www.projectpro.io/recipes/what-is-masked-language-modeling-transformers)).
 As the original BERT model is quite large (110m parameters) and GPU memory on the [NVIDIA Jetson Nano 2GB](https://developer.nvidia.com/embedded/jetson-nano-2gb-developer-kit) is limited to 2GB, we are using a minified version of BERT called [DistilBERT](https://arxiv.org/abs/1910.01108).
 Compared to BERT, DistilBERT is 40% smaller while retaining 97% of the model performance.

 As BERT is 'just' embedding a sentence into a semantically rich vector, we need to add a classifier that predicts the intent for a given embedded sentence.
-We use a standard Multi-level perceptron for that case with 2 layers (inout & output).
+We use a standard Multi-level perceptron for that case with 2 layers (input & output).

 The main advantage of using BERT to embed requests is that the chatbot now is able to process requests such as *'do i need gloves'* and correctly predict the intent to be temperature-based even when not having seen the term gloves in the training data.
 As the language model training part used a large text corpus, it is able to capture the semantics in the embedding, removing this task from the  classifier.
 This ideally allows us to achieve a better performance on unseed sentences or synonyms for the intent classification.